aheze/ProgressGif/README.md

 3. Export as a gif

 ### Uses
 Tutorials with just words are boring, so we add images.
-And if they need to be more detailed, we add video some blogging sites like Medium
+And if they need to be more detailed, we add video... but video isn't always the best choice.
+Readers may not want to turn on audio, and if they're reading on their phone, the video will open in a full-screen modal.

-When writing tutorials or just blogging, words aren't enough.
-Pictures are great.
-So are videos.
-And in between them are gifs.

 ProgressGif is an iOS app made with Swift 5 and UIKit.